 Venture Corporation Ltd (SGX: V03) is an electronics manufacturing services provider with expertise in a wide range of activities.

-In the last few months, investors have become worried about companies with exposure to the semiconductor industry.
-As a result, these companies saw significant declines in their share prices.
-Venture Corporation was not spared either.
-At yesterday’s share price of S$18.33, the company’s stock is trading at 38% below its 52-week high of S$29.65.
+In the last few months, investors have been worried over companies that are related to the semiconductor industry.
+As a result, many of these companies have seen significant declines in their share prices.
+Venture was not spared either.
+At the current level of S$16.67 (as the time of writing), Venture’s share price has fallen by 44% from a 52-week high of S$29.65.

-Many might point out that such decline might be warranted as a result of higher uncertainties in the global economy caused by issues like trade wars.
-Yet, despite all the negative sentiments, there are a number of things to like about company.
+Some investors may point out that this decline may be warranted as a result of higher uncertainties in the global economy caused by issues such as the trade war between the US and China.
+But, there are still a number of things to like about company.

-In my previous article here, I looked at three of those, which are:
+In my previous article, I looked at three positive traits of Venture, which are:

-In this article, I will look at the fourth reasons to like the company.
+In this article, I will share two other reasons to like the company.

 Strong balance sheet

-A company must be able to withstand the ups and downs in the business cycle in order to continue to operate and grow over a long period of time.
-This is especially true for Venture as some part of its business are cyclical in nature.
+A company must be able to withstand the ups and downs in the business cycle in order to grow over a long period of time.
+This is especially true for Venture as some parts of its business are cyclical in nature.

-To do so, it must have a strong balance sheet so that it can 1) satisfy its existing operational and financial requirements (including paying out dividends); and 2) invest in future growth.
-Generally speaking, a company with a strong balance sheet will have plenty of cash in its bank and a reasonable debt-to-equity ratio (not more than 100%).
+To endure business cycles, a company must have a strong balance sheet so that it can (1) satisfy its existing operational and financial requirements (including paying out dividends), and (2) invest in future growth.
+Generally speaking, a company with a strong balance sheet will have plenty of cash and a reasonable debt to equity ratio of not more than 100%.

 With that, let’s consider the numbers for Venture.

-Venture’s strong balance sheet should give it significant cushion to withstand short-term challenges and also the resources to invest for future growth.
+All said, Venture’s strong balance sheet should give it significant cushion to withstand short term challenges and also the resources to invest for future growth.

 The Foolish conclusion

 Mr Market is not particularly fond of Venture for now.
-However, there are reasons to believe that the company is not that bad after all.
-Investors should not neglect the four positive points about the company when doing their research on it.
+But investors should not neglect the aforementioned positive points about the company when conducting their research on the company.

 Click here now for your FREE subscription to Take Stock Singapore, The Motley Fool’s free investing newsletter.
 Written by David Kuo, Take Stock Singapore tells you exactly what’s happening in today’s markets, and shows how you can GROW your wealth in the years ahead.